All Episodes

 That's what they want.

-Now in a period of two weeks, Herman Cain's been alive how many years?
+Herman Kane's been alive how many years?

-When he takes a lead in the polls for the president, you know, I'll tell you, you women, why don't you just make it official, put on some burkas, and I'll guarantee them to you, nobody will touch you.
+You know, I'll tell you, you women, why don't you just make it official, put on some burqas, and I'll guarantee them to you, nobody will touch you.

-You put on a burqa, and everybody will leave you alone if that's what you want.
+You put on a burqa and everybody will leave you alone if that's what you want.

 You can't, I can remember, folks, and I've told you this.